ChescaRobertson/js_thermostat/README.md

-# jThermostat
+# Thermostat

 A small program that mimicks a thermostat using jasmine testing to apply test driven development.
 Specification:

 * Thermostat starts at 20 degrees